gren-lang/example-projects/gren-todomvc/README.md

 # TodoMVC in Gren

+## This i a port of [Elm TodoMVC](https://github.com/evancz/elm-todomvc) to the Gren programming language

 All of the Gren code lives in `src/Main.gren` and relies on the gren-lang/html library.

 There also is a port handler set up in `index.html` to store the Gren application's state in `localStorage` on every update.